lmarquezvg/AdaK/README.txt

-Documentation of the module main.py used for the experimentation of: A pluggable Pareto front shape invariant reference set adaptation method for multi-objective optimization.
+Documentation of the module main.py used for the experimentation of: On the adaptation of reference sets using niching and pair-potential energy functions for multi-objective optimization.

 NAME
        main.py - test a multi-objective evolutionary algorithm (MOEA)